 West Rise, School by the Marsh documents the materially driven curriculum in action at West Rise Junior School in 2016.

-Situated on the outskirts of Eastbourne, then Headteacher Mike Fairclough, established a curriculum inspired by the Bronze Age, as the school was located next to the site of the second-largest Bronze Age settlement in Europe.
+Situated on the outskirts of Eastbourne, then Headteacher Mike Fairclough established a curriculum inspired by the Bronze Age in response to the school’s proximity to the site of the second-largest Bronze Age settlement in Europe.
 With the help of the pupils, the school constructed a replica roundhouse and hosted a flock of sheep, a herd of water buffalo and over a million black bees.
 Since, the school devotes much of its time to learning outdoors, with the pupils building fires, cooking, constructing tools and even smelting metal.